waleedzaf94/FYP/README.md

 - [ ] Extra Info For Mesh

 ### Issues
-- [ ] Older mesh is not getting destroyed
+- [x] Older mesh is not getting destroyed
-- [ ] Reset and Restart Recording View
+- [x] Reset and Restart Recording View: Reset happens properly when it is in ScanState == Scanning otherwise, mesh is not destroyed.

 ### Improvements
 - [ ] Make the Library better
-- [ ] Loading Screens
+- [x] Loading Screens
-- [ ] Make mesh generation async
+- [ ] Make mesh generation async - Need to figure this out